Translate

 When are blog postings due?

-• Few of My Favorite Things, Creativity I Admire, ART 21 and Elements & Principles assignments are first day homework.
-Due by the second day of class.
+• A Few of My Favorite Things, Creativity I Admire, ART 21 and Elements & Principles assignments are first day homework.
+Due date is announced the first day of class.
 Post/publish on your blog.
 I will check your blog for completed work.
 Late work not accepted for the blog postings.

 • All other blog posts (professional images of your work, in-process image, reflection statement, artist statements, research and documentation for artist talks) due during final exam day and time.